 Authors & Events

-Tessa McWatt is the author of six novels and two books for young people.
-Her fiction has been nominated for the Governor General’s Award, the City of Toronto Book Awards, and the OCM Bocas Prize.
+TESSA MCWATT is the author of seven novels and two books for young people.
+Her fiction and non-fiction have been nominated for the Governor General’s Award, the City of Toronto Book Awards, and the OCM Bocas Prize.
 She is the co-editor, along with Dionne Brand and Rabindranath Maharaj, of Luminous Ink: Writers on Writing in Canada.
 Her first picture book for children, Where Are You Agnes?, is based on the life of abstract expressionist painter Agnes Martin.
-She is one of the winners of the Eccles British Library Award 2018, for her memoir: Shame on Me: An Anatomy of Race and Belonging, which also won the Bocas Prize for Non-Fiction 2020.
+She is one of the winners of the Eccles British Library Award 2018, for her memoir: Shame on Me: An Anatomy of Race and Belonging, which also won the Bocas Prize for Non-Fiction 2020 and was a finalist for the Hilary Weston Writers’ Trust Prize for Nonfiction.
 She is also a librettist, most recently working with British composer Hannah Kendall.
 Their chamber opera, The Knife of Dawn, premiered at the Roundhouse, London, in 2016, and they are working on a new full-length opera.
-McWatt is also in the process of bringing John Berger’s novel To the Wedding, to the screen, with award winning film director Andrea Pallaoro.
-Tessa McWatt is a Professor of Creative Writing at the University of East Anglia and is on the Board of Trustees at Wasafiri.
-She lives in London.
+McWatt is also in the process of bringing John Berger’s novel To the Wedding, to the screen, with award-winning film director Andrea Pallaoro.
+Tessa McWatt is the Course Director for the Master’s in Prose Fiction at the University of East Anglia and is on the Board of Trustees at Wasafiri.
+Born in Guyana, and raised in Canada, she lives in London.

 Visit other sites in the Penguin Random House Network